-The table below summarized our assessment in the four aspects.
-In addition to the general assessment, for the significant suppliers, a formal assessment form is prepared on these four aspects when engaging suppliers.
+The table below summarised our assessment in the four aspects.
+In the process of selecting and evaluating suppliers, we will evaluate based on product price, quality, timely delivery of products and compliance with environmental laws, for the significant suppliers, a formal assessment form is prepared on these four aspects when engaging suppliers.
 In sourcing the suppliers, we will communicate with suppliers about our concerns on these four aspects.
 In the future, we would continuously attach greater importance and efforts on the assessment of environmental and social aspects.

-Qualitative Quantitative Environmental Social Reputation Technical support Management background Customer service Set up and monthly costs Capability Timely manner Supplier rating Air emissions and waste management Recyclable material Energy saving Human right Labor culture Market development Charitable donation and other contribution to society
+Qualitative Quantitative Environmental Social Reputation Technical support Management background Customer service CapabilityTimely mannerSupplier rating Air emissions and waste management Recyclable material Energy saving Human rights Labour culture Market development Charitable donation and other contribution to society